event-driven-dotnet/EventDriven.EventBus.Dapr/ReadMe.md

         _dapr = dapr ?? throw new ArgumentNullException(nameof(dapr));
     }

-    public override async Task PublishAsync<TIntegrationEvent>(TIntegrationEvent @event, string topic = null) {
+    public override async Task PublishAsync<TIntegrationEvent>(
+        TIntegrationEvent @event,
+        string topic = null,
+        string prefix = null)
+    {
         if (@event is null) throw new ArgumentNullException(nameof(@event));
-        topic = topic ?? @event.GetType().Name;

-        await _dapr.PublishAsync(_options.Value.PubSubName, topic, (dynamic)@event);
+        var topicName = GetTopicName(@event.GetType(), topic, prefix);
+        await _dapr.PublishEventAsync(_options.Value.PubSubName, topicName, @event);
     }
 }
 ```

 The `ServiceCollectionExtensions` class has a `AddDaprEventBus` method that registers `DaprClient` and `DaprEventBus`, and it configures `DaprEventBusOptions` for specifying the `PubSubName` option.

-The `ApplicationBuilderExtensions` class has a `UseDaprEventBus` method that allows the caller to subscribe to `DaprEventBus` by adding handlers.
+The `DaprEventBusEndpointRouteBuilderExtensions` class has a `MapDaprEventBus` method that allows the caller to subscribe to `DaprEventBus` by adding handlers.
 It maps an _HTTP Post_ endpoint for each event bus topic that is called by Dapr when a message is sent to the registered pub/sub component.
 The default component Redis, but Dapr can be configured to use another message broker, such as AWS SNS+SQS.